|

 Bible college at the time, we were told to take quick showers and only

-If I would have had the nerve, I should have asked, "what vital parts
+If I would have had the courage, I should have asked, "What

 The Vietnam War dragged everyone down.